 “A well-composed book is a magic carpet on which we are wafted to a world that we cannot enter in any other way.” – Caroline Gordon

-Gordon, born in 1895, was a notable American novelist, literary critic and friend of nearly every famous writer of the 1920s, ‘30s and ‘40s.
-A great writer herself, she was the recipient of a 1932 Guggenheim Fellowship and a 1934 O.Henry Award for her short story Old Red.
+Caroline Ferguson Gordon was a notable American novelist and literary critic and friends with nearly every famous writer of the 1920s, ‘30s and ‘40s.
+A great writer herself, she won a Guggenheim Fellowship in 1932 and the O.Henry Award for her short story Old Red in 1934.
 In 1963 she republished the story as the lead work for a book called Old Red and Other Stories, also an award winner.

 Gordon thought of her own writing as a form of art.
 “And art,” she said, “should never be judged.
 It should be the judge of us.”

 Share A Writer’s Moment with a friend by clicking the g+1 button below.